Know the European road rules

 Navigating the roads in Europe can be either an exhilarating experience or harrowing escape, based on where or when you choose to travel.
 One thing is certain; no matter what country you drive through or how far you go, you must understand the rules of the road to be a successful and safe European traveler.

-The European Union (EU) is comprised of 28 sovereign or member states (with the accession of Croatia in July 2013).
+The European Union (EU) is comprised of 27 sovereign or member states.
 Although most of the countries in the EU adopted an open border policy, some countries check documentation when you cross borders.
 It is your responsibility to ensure that these documents are valid and on your person when traveling between countries.
 Without these documents, you and your party could be turned around at the border, receive fines or have your car impounded for illegally entering a country.

 • USAREUR driver’s license

 • International Driving Permit –this document translates the requirements of your U.S. driver’s license into 10 different languages.
 You will need this to drive in EU countries other than your host country.

 • Vehicle registration document –the original, not a copy

 • Vehicle insurance certificate

 Here is a current breakdown of many of the general and country-specific rules for driving around Europe, as compiled from the 2012 European Consumer Centre Belgium (ECC-Net) and Europe’s top automobile clubs, such as AA, ACF, ACI and ADAC.

 Cellphone use while driving – Most EU countries banned talking on cellphones while driving without a hands-free device.
 In the Netherlands, fines can be thousands of dollars or up to two weeks in jail.
 Pull off of a roadway, park and shut off your vehicle before picking up and using your cellphone.